kbparagua/js-crash-course/02_closures.md

 ## Function Environment

-This is just a simplification.
+For the sake of simplicity, let's use the following definition.

 An environment is a temporary place (*let's just say a box*) where arguments and local variables are stored when a function is executed.
-It is created at the start of the execution and normally destroyed after execution is finished.
+It is created at the start of the execution and *normally destroyed after execution is finished*.

 ```js
 function foo(x){